datianshi/generic-cmd-concourse-task/README.md

 In order to automate the configuration across multiple environments and multiple systems.

-People usually create a shell script to do ssh/api interaction with the system, and then create a concourse task to run the script with container.
+People usually create a shell script to do ssh/api interaction with the system, and then create a concourse task to run the script inside container.
 The number of scripts/concourse task grows fast and hard to maintain and iterate, while I would like to separate the concerns.

 ## How

 * Each system has its own implementation of command line tool to take care of the interaction with systems.
+The command line can be used by **either** orchestrators or operators.

 * Concourse behave as a generic invoker/batch orchestrate systems' configuration

 * There are couple opportunities to extract the generic part:
-  * Most system has username, password, host/ip and port
+  * Most system has authentication with username, password, host/ip and port
   * Concourse execute commands multiple time in a loop to support batch configuration
-  * Concourse able to pass environment variable and arguments to the system command line
+  * Concourse pass environment variable and arguments to the system's command line

 ## Example